© Nick Berry

 The benefice includes three churches and covers four villages on the outskirts of Colchester in Essex.

-St Andrew’s, in Alresford, is a recently extended modern building.
-It is busy with activities for all ages during the week.
+St Andrew’s, in Alresford, is a recently extended modern building, busy with activities for all ages all week.

 St Anne & St Laurence is a grade 1 listed building dating from the 17th century and is situated just north of Elmstead Market.